-In 1996, Amoco Corporation purchased a lot in Penndel, Pennsylvania which contained a restaurant topped by a Lockheed C-121 Constellation aircraft.
+In 1996, Amoco Corporation purchased a lot in Penndel, Pennsylvania, which contained a restaurant topped by a Lockheed C-121 Constellation aircraft.
 Realizing the historical significance of the plane, Amoco offered the plane to the Air Mobility Command Museum.
-It was transported to the museum in December of 1997 and is now completey restored.
+It was transported to the museum in December of 1997 and is now completely restored.

 There are 40-50 Constellations worldwide today.

 Howard Hughes was one of the driving forces behind the design of the Lockheed Constellation commercial transport.
-During WWII, the USAAF purchased 22 early model Constellations which were designated as C-69s.
-At the end of the war, the USAAF decided to standardize on the Douglas C-54 as its four-engine transport of choice, and promptly declared most of the C-69s as surplus.
-Production of the basic design was turned over to the civil markets, which lead to the famous Constellation series of airliners.
+During WWII, the USAAF purchased 22 early model Constellations which were designated C-69s.
+At the end of the war, the USAAF decided to standardize the Douglas C-54 as its four-engine transport of choice, and promptly declared most of the C-69s as surplus.
+Production of the basic design was turned over to the civilian markets which lead to the famous Constellation series of airliners.